 Overcoming the Uncertainty of a Trial

 A trial lets you and your attorney present your case to a judge and jury.
-Guilt and liability of the defendant are determined by the jury once both sides present their evidence.
+The jury determines the guilt and liability of the defendant once both sides present their evidence.

 The judge and jury will determine how much compensation you receive.
-But it can be difficult to predict how a jury will decide on any given case.
+But it can be challenging to predict how a jury will decide on any given case.

 It’s this uncertainty that causes most personal injury claims to be settled out of court.
 If you and the defendant can agree on a fair settlement, then avoiding a trial may be in your best interest.